-Best Open Back Headphones: Top 15 Options in 2018
+Best Open Back Headphones: Top 15 Options for All Budgets

 After one of our toughest reviews, we finally have a list of the best open back headphones on the market right now.
 We looked at headphones across a huge range of prices and performances.
 Some of our top picks were expected, but some will definitely surprise you...